deganandapriyambada/degananda.com/_posts/blog/2024-11-24-Welcome-to-pipenpoof-and-warm-greetings-to-you-!.md

 author: Degananda Ferdian
 categories: blog
 series-code: none
-excerpt: hello greetings. a warm welcome to anyone seeing this post. we're creating pipeloon to share our journey in digital tech consulting. i hope you can find some interesting stuff while lurking in here.
+excerpt: hello greetings. a warm welcome to anyone seeing this post. we're creating Pipenpoof.com to share our journey in digital tech consulting. i hope you can find some interesting stuff while lurking in here.
 tags: site-updates
 topics: programming
 subtitle: Hello world subtitle of this post